 The more traditional "horseshoe" or figure eight stitched ball is indicative of base ball's transition to overhand pitching in 1884 and is what you will find the M.A.C. using most in their 1895 games.
 These balls also represent what was used during what folks consider the "dead ball era" before Babe Ruth started belting homers in bunches in the 1920s.

-Please specify which style you'd like in your order.
+Please specify which style (continuous seam or lemon peel) you'd like in your order.
 S/H included.

 ****ALL SALE PROCEEDS BENEFIT M.A.C.
 VINTAGE BASE BALL, COMMUNITY REVITALIZATION AND HISTORIC PRESERVATION IN THE CATSKILLS!!